 A traumatic brain injury (TBI) is shocking no matter who it affects, but it can be especially devastating when a child is faced with a TBI.
 Parents are often forced to question whether their child will ever be able to lead a normal, happy life.
-Sadly, cases of pediatric TBI are more common in Columbia and other parts of South Carolina than most people realize.
+Sadly, our injury attorney explains, cases of pediatric TBIs are more common in Columbia and other parts of South Carolina than most people realize.

 A Closed Head Injury Can Be Tougher on a Child Than on an Adult